 The machine features a heavy-duty 24” fan in a 27” housing that provides all of the resistance.
 So, you will move more air and achieve greater resistance, when you pedal, pull, and push harder.

-The Airmill console measures calories, speed, watts, distance, time, and with the right chest belt, you can also measure heart rate.
+The Airmill console measures calories, speed, watts, distance, time, and with the right chest belt (Polar Heart Rate Chest Belts are recommended by Airmill), you can also measure heart rate.
 And, the large display allows you to view seven different key measurements at the same time.

 Lastly, the Airmill Bike features a front stabilizer with two oversized wheels that make it easy to move the bike into storage, even if it is situated on thick carpeting.